SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

 .. testcode:: comparisonOperators

-   -> 1 == 1   // true, because 1 is equal to 1
+   -> 1 == 1   // true because 1 is equal to 1
    << // r0 : Bool = true
-   -> 2 != 1   // true, because 2 is not equal to 1
+   -> 2 != 1   // true because 2 is not equal to 1
    << // r1 : Bool = true
-   -> 2 > 1    // true, because 2 is greater than 1
+   -> 2 > 1    // true because 2 is greater than 1
    << // r2 : Bool = true
-   -> 1 < 2    // true, because 1 is less than 2
+   -> 1 < 2    // true because 1 is less than 2
    << // r3 : Bool = true
-   -> 1 >= 1   // true, because 1 is greater than or equal to 1
+   -> 1 >= 1   // true because 1 is greater than or equal to 1
    << // r4 : Bool = true
-   -> 2 <= 1   // false, because 2 is not less than or equal to 1
+   -> 2 <= 1   // false because 2 is not less than or equal to 1
    << // r5 : Bool = false

 Comparison operators are often used in conditional statements,